trenchmortar/genblog/README.md

 # enddoc: instantiate
 ```

-The `begindoc` and `enddoc` magic comments demarcate code blocks by id.
+The magic comments demarcate code blocks by id.
 In this example, the id is `instantiate`.
-The magic comments work for all common programming languages.

 This allows you to run the embedded code,
 or tests against the embedded code,